Irritable Bowel Syndrome (IBS) : A Common Disorder of the Modern World

 Pitta Panchakarma – Cooling Inflammation and Supporting Digestion

-The body anatomy and therapeutic field of the Pitta dosha in Ayurveda medicine encompasses all metabolic, enzymatic, and transformative activities in the body.
+The Pitta body type is responsible for 40 types of diseases, typically related to heat, digestion, and inflammation.
+In Ayurvedic medicine, the anatomical and therapeutic field of the Pitta dosha encompasses all metabolic, enzymatic, and transformative activities in the body.
 It is primarily associated with the middle third of the body.
-This includes the small intestine (the primary site of the dosha), stomach, duodenum, and pancreas, where it governs digestion, absorption, assimilation, and separation of nutrients.
-It also includes the liver and spleen, which are responsible for the formation of blood, pigmentation, and the regulation of metabolism.
-The eyes and retina are included, where it controls vision and light perception.
+This includes the small intestine (the primary site of the dosha), stomach, duodenum, and pancreas, where it governs digestion, absorption, assimilation, and the separation of nutrients.
+It also includes the liver and spleen, which are responsible for blood formation, pigmentation, and the regulation of metabolism.
+The eyes and retina are included, where Pitta controls vision and light perception.
 The skin is also involved, where it regulates body temperature (thermoregulation), skin coloration, texture, and complexion.
-It influences the heart and grey matter, affecting mental functions such as intelligence, intellect (buddhi), understanding, discrimination, and willpower.
+Pitta influences the heart and grey matter, affecting mental functions such as intelligence, intellect (buddhi), understanding, discrimination, and willpower.
 It is also associated with blood, lymph, and sweat glands.
 For balancing Pitta-related intestinal issues – which typically manifest as excessive heat, acidity, heartburn, and loose stools – the goal is to cool the gut and support beneficial flora without triggering further irritation.
-Ayurveda medicine recommends a combination of cooling fermented foods (probiotics) and nourishing fibers (prebiotics).
+Ayurvedic medicine recommends a combination of cooling fermented foods (probiotics) and nourishing fibers (prebiotics).

 Kapha Panchakarma – Stimulating a Sluggish Gut

-The body anatomy therapeutic Kapha dosha field in Ayurveda medicine encompasses the physical structures of the body, focusing primarily on stability, cohesion, lubrication, and anabolism (growth).
+The Kapha body type accounts for 20 types of diseases, often linked to structural, fluid, and respiratory congestion.
+In Ayurvedic medicine, the anatomical and therapeutic field of the Kapha dosha encompasses the physical structures of the body, focusing primarily on stability, cohesion, lubrication, and anabolism (growth).
 It is responsible for building tissue, providing density, and ensuring the structural integrity of joints, organs, and cells.
 The upper body is its main domain, specifically the chest (the primary site of the dosha), head, neck, stomach, joints, fat tissue, and throat.
-Kapha governs fluids that lubricate joints (synovial fluid), mucous membranes, and saliva, maintaining flexibility and reducing friction.
+Kapha governs the fluids that lubricate joints (synovial fluid), mucous membranes, and saliva, maintaining flexibility and reducing friction.
 It supports the heart and lungs, moistens food, and protects the stomach lining.
 In therapeutic settings, Kapha is managed by introducing heat, dryness, and stimulation to counteract its heavy, cold, and slow nature.
-It is responsible for taste perception, nourishes the sensory organs, and maintains stability in the mind.
-It provides lubrication and cushions joints.
-Kapha provides physical stamina, immune resilience, calmness, patience, and love.
+It is responsible for taste perception, nourishes the sensory organs, and maintains stability of the mind.
+It provides lubrication and cushions the joints.
+Kapha also contributes to physical stamina, immune resilience, calmness, patience, and love.
 Kapha-related intestinal imbalances are typically characterized by slow digestion, a sluggish gut microbiome, weight gain, fatigue, and increased mucus or dampness in the gut.
-In Ayurveda medicine, to balance Kapha, the focus should be on stimulating, warming, and drying the gut, rather than consuming heavy, sweet, or cold foods.
+In Ayurvedic medicine, balancing Kapha focuses on stimulating, warming, and drying the gut rather than consuming heavy, sweet, or cold foods.

 dr-gupta-kapha-panchakarma

-Ayurvedic DIY suppository products, often termed “herbal pessaries” in holistic health, typically rely on a base of Ghee butter combined with traditional Ayurvedic herbs to address issues such as dryness, inflammation, or infection.
-A traditional Ayurvedic ghee preparation used for rectal herbal suppositories to support healing, that is inserted into the body via the rectum or vagina rather than orally.
-In fact, the word suppository from the Latin “supponere” means “to place beneath”.
-The according to Dr. Gupta’s recipe herbal prescription Ayurvedic DIY suppository are made Ayurveda medical ghee combined with powdered herbs (churnas), and medical use CBD to deliver a medicinal effect to the immediate tissues as well as systemically to the bloodstream.
+Ayurvedic DIY suppository products, often referred to as “herbal pessaries” in holistic health, typically rely on a base of ghee combined with traditional Ayurvedic herbs to address issues such as dryness, inflammation, or infection.
+This traditional Ayurvedic ghee preparation is used for rectal or vaginal herbal suppositories to support healing and is inserted into the body through the rectum or vagina rather than taken orally.
+In fact, the word suppository comes from the Latin supponere, meaning “to place beneath.”
+The Ayurvedic DIY suppositories prepared according to Dr. Gupta’s prescribed herbal recipe are made from Ayurvedic medicinal ghee combined with powdered herbs (churnas) and medical-use CBD to deliver a medicinal effect both to the local tissues and systemically through the bloodstream.

 Preventive Suppository (30 ml) – Daily Support and Maintenance

-Ayurvedic DIY Suppository Products / Preventive care!
-The product according to the prescription of Dr. Gupta (30 ml.), is recommended for preventive purposes.
-Suppository help with conditions: chronic fatigue syndrome, hot flashes due to reduced oestrogen production and disorders of low sexual desire; balance of the endocannabinoid system in the body, especially the central and peripheral nervous system (and the entire spine); regulation of bodily condition in persons with poor appetite, mild pain and stress; problems with haemorrhoid’s; problems with the small and large intestine (obstruction, forms of frequent constipation – especially for persons with disabilities of categories 2 and 3).
-The product is welcome for irritable bowel syndrome (IBS), excessive growth of candida and anal fissures.
-The product itself acts as prevention of peptic ulcers (ulcers of the stomach and duodenum) and the lower part of the oesophagus (oesophageal ulcers due to the action of acidic gastric juice).
+Ayurvedic DIY Suppository Products / Preventive Care!
+The product, according to Dr. Gupta’s prescription (30 ml), is recommended for preventive purposes.
+The suppository may help with conditions such as chronic fatigue syndrome; hot flashes due to reduced oestrogen production and disorders of low sexual desire; support for the balance of the endocannabinoid system, especially the central and peripheral nervous systems (including the entire spine); regulation of bodily condition in persons with poor appetite, mild pain, and stress; haemorrhoids; and problems affecting the small and large intestines, including obstruction and frequent constipation, particularly in persons with disabilities classified in categories 2 and 3.
+The product is also suitable for irritable bowel syndrome (IBS), excessive Candida growth, and anal fissures.
+It may serve as a preventive measure against peptic ulcers (ulcers of the stomach and duodenum) and ulcers of the lower oesophagus caused by acidic gastric juices).

 Curative Suppository (30 ml) – Targeted Therapeutic Use

-Vegan capsules according to the recipe of Dr. Gupta with traditional ayurvedic Ghee butter with the addition of frankincense and orange essential oils, and full-spectrum or broad-spectrum CBD, sometimes enhanced with ingredients like piperine (black pepper extract) to aid absorption.
-As many stomach issues are linked to anxiety, vegan CBD’s calming effects can help manage stomach issues stemming from stress.
-Vegan CBD capsules are a popular, plant-based option for managing digestive discomfort, with research suggesting that CBD may help alleviate symptoms of gastroparesis, inflammatory bowel disease (IBD), and stomach pain by reducing inflammation and regulating the endocannabinoid system in the gut.
+Vegan capsules prepared according to Dr. Gupta’s recipes contain traditional Ayurvedic ghee, frankincense and orange essential oils, and either full-spectrum or broad-spectrum CBD.
+They may also be enhanced with ingredients such as piperine (black pepper extract) to support absorption.
+Because many stomach issues are associated with anxiety, the calming effects of CBD may help manage digestive discomfort related to stress.
+Vegan CBD capsules are a popular plant-based option for digestive support, with research suggesting that CBD may help alleviate symptoms associated with gastroparesis, inflammatory bowel disease (IBD), and stomach pain by helping regulate inflammation and the endocannabinoid system within the gut.
 The preventive package contains 40 capsules, while the therapeutic package contains 100 capsules.

-The combination of Ayurvedic and Western medicine is therapeutically recommended for a client with a serious illness in order to achieve an optimal approach to their health.
-Through Ayurvedic therapy, the herbal product acts as a powerful antibiotic with anti-inflammatory effects (blocking the action of cytochromes and premutagenic carcinogens).
-Vegan capsules may interact with certain medications, including blood thinners and diabetes medications, especially if you have chronic stomach issues.
-Therefore, an Ayurveda physician and Primary care physician should make the decision; that prescribing if the capsules may be appropriate.
+The combination of Ayurvedic & Sowa-Rigpa and Western medicine may be therapeutically recommended for individuals with serious illnesses in order to achieve an optimal approach to health.
+Through Ayurvedic therapy, herbal products may provide supportive anti-inflammatory effects.
+Vegan CBD capsules may interact with certain medications, including blood thinners and diabetes medications, particularly in individuals with chronic digestive conditions.
+Therefore, decisions regarding their use should be made jointly by an Ayurvedic physician and a primary care physician.

 According to the Ayurvedic recipe, the DIY suppository product based on Dr. Gupta’s prescription comes in two quantities: a larger bottle of 100 ml and a smaller one of 30 ml.
 When filling molds for suppositories, about 70% of the mass is used, leaving approximately 30% of the mass, which can be used for oral application.
 Use the dropper to measure the dose – take 3 drops before bedtime, hold briefly under the tongue (20–30 seconds), and then swallow (homeopathic approach).
-The final dose of 3–5 drops within 24 hours depends on each individual and should be determined in agreement with an Ayurveda physician.
+The final dose of 3–5 drops within 24 hours depends on each individual and should be determined in agreement with an choosing the right expert-physician for your situation.

 Topical Use for Psoriasis and Rheumatoid Arthritis

-For conditions such as Psoriasis, and Rheumatoid Arthritis (affecting joints of the hands, elbows, and legs), this product may be beneficial with the aim of supporting circulation and the elimination of toxins through the skin (stomach-related imbalance – Agni).
-For this procedure, prepare suppository molds using only half of the mass (five molds, to be used according to the described instructions and in agreement with an Ayurveda physician), and apply the remaining half of the mass topically to the affected areas.
+For conditions such as psoriasis and rheumatoid arthritis affecting the joints of the hands, elbows, and legs, this product may be used with the aim of supporting circulation and the elimination of toxins through the skin (stomach-related imbalance – Agni).
+For this procedure, prepare suppository molds using only half of the preparation (five molds to be used according to the described instructions and in consultation with an Ayurvedic physician), and apply the remaining half topically to the affected areas.
 The effectiveness of natural products depends on the severity of the chronic condition and the individual’s overall physical and psychological well-being.
 Dr. Gupta personally monitors the expected results for each individual.